HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 #### Value Set Definition

 Elements described in this section provide identification and descriptive information about the entire Value Set Definition and can be consistently applied to all versions of the
 Value Set Definition.
 This collection of elements is made up of an identifier and two categories of model elements: definitional and non-definitional.
-These categories are described in Implied Constraints above.
+These categories are described in <a href="#implied-constraints-of-definitional-and-non-definitional-elements">Implied Constraints</a> section above.

 <table class="grid">
 	<tr style="font-weight: bold; background-color: #eeeeee"><td colspan="6">Value Set Identifier</td></tr>